jenkinsci/external-monitor-job-plugin/README.md

 If your webserver extracts the `jenkins.war` file when it deploys Jenkins then you may use the path directly to the `WEB-INF/lib` directory and all other required jars will be found there.
-Otherwise you may extract these from the war file:
+Otherwise, you may extract these from the war file:

     jenkins-core-*.jar